-The setting has adopted robust recruitment and selection procedures that minimise the risk of employing people who might abuse children, or are otherwise unsuitable to work with them.
-We complete a full range of checks which are carried out to minimise the possibility of children and young people suffering harm from those they consider to be in positions of trust.
+The setting has adopted robust recruitment and selection procedures that minimise the risk of employing people who might abuse children or are otherwise unsuitable to work with them.
+This includes any remote recruitment processes.
+We complete a full range of checks which are carried out to minimise the possibility of children suffering harm from those they consider to be in positions of trust.

-We ensure that all appropriate measures are applied in relation to everyone who works in the establishment, including volunteers and staff employed by contractors.
+We ensure that all appropriate measures are applied in relation to everyone who works in the establishment, including volunteers, supply staff and staff employed by contractors.
 This is an essential part of creating a safe environment for children.